Rory-Sullivan/metno-locationforecast/README.md

-# Yr Location Forecast
+# MET Norway Location Forecast

-A Python interface for the MET Weather API [Locationforecast/2.0](https://api.met.no/weatherapi/locationforecast/2.0/documentation) service.
+A Python interface for the MET Norway [Locationforecast/2.0](https://api.met.no/weatherapi/locationforecast/2.0/documentation) service.
 This is a free weather data service provided by the [Norwegian Meteorological Institute](https://www.met.no/en) and [Yr](https://www.yr.no/en).